SEABASED Project Team and Steering Group in Gotland.

 John Nurminen Foundation

-The mission of the John Nurminen Foundation, established in 1992, is to save the Baltic Sea and its heritage for future generations.
-The objective of the Foundation’s Clean Baltic Sea projects is to improve the status of the Baltic Sea with concrete measures that reduce the nutrient load and environmental risks faced by the sea.
-The Clean Baltic Sea projects are financed with private donations and public funding.
+Founded in 1992, the mission of the John Nurminen Foundation is to save the Baltic Sea and its heritage to future generations.
+The Foundation has been awarded for its work as a conveyor of culture and producer of marine content.
+The goal of the Foundation’s Clean Baltic Sea projects is to improve the condition of the Baltic Sea with concrete measures that reduce the load and environmental risks faced by the sea.
+Our work is guided by measurable results and impact.

 Janne Suomela, Chief Specialist

 Centre for Economic Development, Transport and the Environment for Southwest Finland

 The role of the Centres for Economic Development, Transport and the Environment (ELY-Centres) as a local authority is to develop and support economically, socially and ecologically sustainable wellbeing alongside other operators.
 The ELY-centre for Southwest Finland have strong interest in producing policy-relevant results from the project, both in terms of concrete examples of effective measures, but also with respect to steering mechanisms which would incentivize collective action.
 ELY-centre has competence for evaluating the requirements, effects, acceptability and risk assessment of new measures piloting in this project.

 Department of Social Affairs, Health and Environment

 The Government of Åland

 The Government of Åland is a team building legislative authority which serves the public openly, equally and professionally.
 We do this by administrating and developing the autonomy and community resources for a sustainable future.
 The task of the environment section is to develop the environmental legislation.
 Our water conservation goal is to create an ecosystem-based and long-term sustainable management of the landscape’s water areas.
 The work also includes international cooperation to improve the status of the Baltic Sea.

 The County Administrative Board of Östergötland